practicalli/neovim/docs/introduction/features.md

 <!-- TODO: screenshot of octo with staged and unstaged changes -->

-> Fugutive package is installed, although key bindings are not configured.
-See `:help fugitive`
+LazyGit UI

-## Navigation and selection narrowing
+## Navigation

-nvim-tree provides a visual file system explorer that can also create and delete files and directories
+neo-tree provides a visual file system explorer that can also create and delete files and directories

-Telescope File browser popup also explores the file system and in Normal mode can be used to create files and directories

 <!-- TODO: screenshot of telescope file browser -->